Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-Whether type T-P \mh{BP} exists for this network is not immediately clear.
-Increasing a road capacity can change the spatial distribution of the charging loads.
-However, when the power network is not congested, spatial imbalance of charging loads can be eliminated with the power flow that is not yet constrained.
-We can in fact show that $g_1^\star = g_2^\star = \rho/2$ in this case regardless of the equilibrium travel pattern $\mathbf x^\star$, and thus the power system cost is not impacted by road capacity changes.

-We summarize our results in the following proposition and also in Table \ref{table:unconnected}. \begin{proposition}[2-Route 2-Bus System: Uncongested Case] Generalized \mh{BP} does not occur for the 2-Route 2-Bus coupled system when the power network is uncongested. \end{proposition}
+When the power network is uncongested, spatial imbalance of loads can be eliminated with the unconstrained power flow, and thus the power system cost is not impacted.
+We summarize our results in the following proposition. \begin{proposition}[2-Route 2-Bus System: Uncongested Case] Generalized \mh{BP} does not occur for the 2-Route 2-Bus coupled system when the power network is uncongested. \end{proposition}

-\subsection{Congested Power Network}
+\subsubsection{Congested Power Network}

-When the power network is congested, the flow induced by the travel pattern $\mathbf x^\star$ satisfies $f^\star = \bar f$.
-From the optimality condition of~\eqref{eq:ed:2bus}, we have

-which implies (a) the charging cost at bus 1 is lower than the charging cost at bus 2, (b) the travel cost of route 1 is larger than the travel cost at route 2, and (c) $x_1^\star < x_2^\star$.

-Using~\eqref{eq:2bus:eq},~\eqref{eq:2bus:con}, and $\mathbf 1^\top \mathbf x^\star =1$, we can explicitly compute $\mathbf x^\star$, $\bm \lambda^\star$, and cost metrics as functions of $\bm \alpha$ and $\mathbf{\bar f}$, which yields the following results. \begin{proposition}[2-Route 2-Bus System: Congested Case] The 2-Route 2-Bus coupled system always exhibits type T-P \mh{BP} when the power network is congested.
+When the power network is congested, we have (a) the charging cost at bus 1 is lower than that at bus 2, (b) the travel cost of route 1 is larger than that at route 2, and (c) $x_1^\star < x_2^\star$.
+In fact, we can explicitly compute $\mathbf x^\star$, $\bm \lambda^\star$, and cost metrics, which yields the following results. \begin{proposition}[2-Route 2-Bus System: Congested Case] The 2-Route 2-Bus coupled system always exhibits type T-P \mh{BP} when the power network is congested.
 Furthermore, it also exhibits type T-T \mh{BP} for certain $\alpha_1, \alpha_2, \bar f$, and $\rho$. \end{proposition}

-The local sensitivity of the social cost metrics are obtained from the partial derivatives and summarized in Table~\ref{table:congested}, where in each row, we consider the effect of increasing the capacity of a link in either the transportation or power network.
-A down/up arrow associated with a cost metric means the cost reduces/increases (locally given the parameters of the system) when the capacity is increased.